aws-samples/amazon-eks-security-immersion-day/content/3-pod-security/2-opa/3 - build-policy-constraint-constraint-template.1/index.en.md

 ---
-title : "Use case #2: Whitelist only known registry" weight : 22
+title: "Use case #2: Whitelist only known registry"
+weight: 22
 ---

 This section will define a new constraint template and constraint that will verify that every pod's image comes from a known registry on a whitelist.

 ### Build Constraint Templates

 In the example below, the cluster administrator will mandate that only known image repositories be used in the cluster.

 :::code{showCopyAction=true showLineNumbers=false language=bash}
 cd ~/environment